Monday, December 21, 2009

 "For the past 12 years, Peñaflorida and his team of teen volunteers have taught basic reading and writing to children living on the streets.
 Their main tool: A pushcart classroom."

-Questions by Kate Cahill
+Questions by Kate Cahill, answers by Cassie.

 How permanent is the school?